Lucy Mack Smith: Background and early life

-In rural areas of northern New England, the proliferation of evangelical religious sects and the pre-Victorian emphasis on the family as a moral force were especially significant forces in Mack's life.
+In rural areas of northern New England, the proliferation of evangelical revivals and the pre-Victorian emphasis on the family as a moral force were especially significant forces in Mack's life.
 Migrants to this area had taken with them the revolutionary spirit of political independence.
 They had also encouraged the breakdown of the old order of religious domination.
 "The grip of colonial religious culture was broken and a new American style of religious diversity came into being."
-Such a setting became fertile ground for religious experimentation and the birth of indigenous religious sects, some of which "undertook to redefine social and economic order through the model of the extended family."
-Without stable institutional structures, the family thus became the "crucible" for forming "primary identity, socialization, and cultural norms for rural life" (Marini, 7, 56, 31).
-Mack was a product of this environment.
+Such a setting became fertile ground for religious experimentation and the birth of uniquely American religious sects, some of which "undertook to redefine social and economic order through the model of the extended family."
+Without stable institutional structures, the family thus became the "crucible" for forming "primary identity, socialization, and cultural norms for rural life."